 She is sick for the Sky-blue Water,

 Yes, this would make a hell of a beer commercial.

-The song been performed by some of the greatest artists of the early 20th Century.
+The song has been performed by some of the great artists of the early 20th Century.

 Here is a very early operatic version by Romanian-born soprano Alma Gluck.
 (No, she wasn't a Jonathan Winters character.
 She was, in fact, the mother of actor Efrem Zimbalist, Jr.)